swanhtet1992/MagicButton/README.md

 Contribution
 ---
 Contributions are warmly welcome.
 I can't really write javascript codes.
 I just did Magic Button because I needed it.
 Other people need this too.
 If you are Javascript ninja, please do contribute!!! 😻

+Special thanks to [Thiha Tun](https://github.com/alt332) for helping me along the way.